-As on March 31, 2024, the Board of Directors has the following Committees:

-- Audit Committee

-- Nomination and Remuneration Committee

-- Stakeholders' Relationship Committee

-- Risk Management Committee

-- Corporate Social Responsibility Committee
+As required under the Act and the SEBI Listing Regulations, the Board has five Committees: Audit Committee, Nomination and Remuneration Committee, Stakeholders' Relationship Committee, Risk Management Committee and Corporate Social Responsibility Committee.

-The details of the Committees of the Board along with their terms of reference, composition, number of meetings and attendance at the meetings are provided in the Corporate Governance Report forming part of this Annual Report.
+Details of all the Committees such as terms of reference, composition, number of meetings held during the year and attendance at the meetings are provided in the Corporate Governance Report forming part of this Annual Report.